oleg-alexandrov/olegmisc/trunk/scripts/cpp/polyView/Readme.txt

-polyView is a free polygon viewer.
-The polyView documentation is at
+PolyView is a free polygon viewer.
+The PolyView documentation is at

 https://sites.google.com/site/olegalexandrov/polyview

-To compile polyView from source, the Qt 4 development libraries need to be installed.
+To compile PolyView from source, the Qt 4 development libraries need to be installed.
 They can can be obtained in Ubuntu by typing

 apt-get install qmake